Chris Butler (private investigator): Media coverage

 Butler's organization was featured in the media.
 Using these media appearances as marketing and with the help of a Beverly Hills public relations company, Butler signed a contract to be part of a reality television show on Lifetime Television, under the name P.I.
 Moms, referring to his use of women investigators.

-Prior to the filming of the reality show, Butler was contacted by the local pop culture periodical Diablo Magazine in an effort to appeal to the demographic that the magazine served.
+On 24 August 2010, prior to the filming of the reality show, Peter Crooks received a call from a publicist in Los Angeles, representing Butler.
+Later, Butler was contacted by a local luxury lifestyle magazine, Diablo in an effort to appeal to the demographic that the magazine served.
 As admitted by several participants in the actions, Butler re-enacted a case to satisfy the "ride along" demand of the magazine's reporter, Peter Crooks.
 The re-enactment was executed on September 11, 2010, including a convoluted journey into the Napa Valley wine country tailing a suspected cheating fiancé and his mistress.
 The "PIs" involved were also all in on the ruse.
 Crooks was easily fooled; he was convinced that his experience was real and went on to write the story.
-Calling himself "Ronald Rutherford", Butler’s Director of Operations Carl Marino told Crooks that the entire case had been a re-enactment.
+Calling himself "Ronald Rutherford", Butler’s Director of Operations Carl Marino, an ex-cop Butler had hired from a Craigslist ad, told Crooks that the entire case had been a re-enactment.
 In several subsequent emails from "Rutherford", Marino laid out evidence to show Crooks that he was trustworthy and that the information was valid.
 Marino told Crooks that he was informing him as a favor so that the magazine could avoid embarrassment.
 After Crooks received the e-mail from Marino, he immediately contacted Butler and the "PI Moms" who had been on the ride along to question them about it.
 In 2025, Netflix aired a documentary called Trainwreck: P.I.
 Moms which revisits the creation of the reality show as part of its Trainwreck series.